steven-exarcos/pass-documentation/community/developer-guidelines.md

 ## Testing

-* It is suggested to run tests locally (`mvn verify` or `mvn clean install`) and [run pass docker](../welcome-guide/setup-run-pass.md) to test.
+* If you're planning to submit a code through a Pull Request (PR), please run tests locally first.
+For Java code, this can be done using `mvn verify` or `mvn clean install`.
+To test the complete project, [run pass docker](../welcome-guide/setup-run-pass.md) to test.
-* For a general idea of how tests should be structured, see Martin Fowler’s [The Practical Testing Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html).
+* If you're planning to submit code which includes new tests, Martin Fowler’s [The Practical Testing Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) is a great resource for understanding how to structure tests.

 ### Back-end

 * **Unit Tests**
-    * If introducing new functionality, this should be tested, including at minimum two pathways: success and failure states.
+    * If introducing new functionality, please ensure new code is covered by at least one unit test which includes both success and failure states.
         * A few examples of this are [here](https://github.com/eclipse-pass/pass-support/blob/79ad19ed4d2592c342e7cdfdf652a8f7aef3eaa2/pass-deposit-services/deposit-core/src/test/java/org/eclipse/pass/deposit/service/DepositProcessorIT.java#L54) and [here](https://github.com/eclipse-pass/pass-core/blob/e9e853ac7eea05f595fdcd5342ddea99c0798e38/pass-core-main/src/test/java/org/eclipse/pass/object/ElidePassClientTest.java#L84).
     * If performing a bug fix, include a test to ensure that the bug was fixed.
     * In general, unit tests should run quickly.